Microsoft and NEC Expand Strategic Partnership to Boost Business Resiliency and Growth

-TOKYO, JAPAN and REDMOND, WASH. - Media OutReach - 13 July 2021 - Microsoft Corp.
-(Microsoft) and NEC Corporation (NEC; TSE: 6701) on Tuesday announced an expansion of their decades-long collaboration.
+TOKYO, Jul 13, 2021 - (JCN Newswire) - Microsoft Corp.
+(Microsoft) and NEC Corporation (TSE: 6701) on Tuesday announced an expansion of their decades-long collaboration.
 Through a new multi-year strategic partnership, the companies will leverage Microsoft Azure, Microsoft 365, NEC's network and IT expertise, including 5G technologies, and each other's AI and IoT solutions to help enterprise customers and the public sector across multiple markets and industries further accelerate their cloud adoption and digital transformation initiatives.

 The partnership will see NEC adopt Microsoft Azure as its preferred cloud platform to deliver enhanced capabilities to drive sustained digitalization, help customers transform their business models, and build Digital Workplaces for the post-pandemic "new normal."